Arlington, TX Emancipation Attorney

 Our Arlington, Texas emancipation lawyers can assist 16- and 17-year-olds seek emancipation from their parents or guardians and help families seek emancipation for their minor children to allow them to enter into contracts, get married, or file lawsuits on their own behalf.
-To schedule a free initial consultation on your emancipation case, call our attorneys at (817) 476-1797.
+To schedule a initial consultation on your emancipation case, call our attorneys at (817) 476-1797.

 Emancipation Under the Texas Family Code

 The Texas Family Code lays out the rules and requirements for many family law issues in Texas, including the requirements and processes for seeking emancipation of a minor. § 32.001 and the following sections of the Code state what emancipation is, the requirements for a minor seeking emancipation, and the process in court for getting emancipation.

 Emancipation is the legal process of removing the “disabilities” of being a minor.
 Until you are 18, your parents have the legal right to make the final decision regarding the following:

 - Healthcare decisions (e.g., whether you can get elective surgery)